Michael345678910/Currency-Converter-Java/README.md

 # Overview

-The CurrencyConverter Java program is a utility tool designed for the Hy-Vee Grocery store I worked at to perform currency conversions by fetching real-time exchange rates from an external API.
-It enables users to specify an amount, input the currency, and the target currency, the program then calculates the converted amount and outputs the result in a structured JSON format.
-This tool utilizes RESTful APIs, handles currency symbol mappings, and produces user-friendly data representations.
+The CurrencyConverter Java program is a utility tool designed to perform real-time currency conversions by fetching real-time exchange rates from an external API.
+It enables users to specify an amount, input the currency symbol or currency abreviation, and the target currency.
+The program then calculates the converted amount and outputs the result as a structured JSON object.
+This tool utilizes RESTful API calls, handles currency symbol mappings, and produces user-friendly data representations.
 Making it easy to use for users of any tech level and allowing it to be suitable for integration into larger established financial systems or for personal use.

 # Features:
 - Supports live conversions between multiple currencies, utilizing symbol-to-code mappings
 - Fetches live exchange rates from the Fixer.io API
-- Handles command-line arguments for flexible input
+- Handles command-line arguments for flexible user input
-- Generates a JSON response detailing the conversion results
+- Generates a structured JSON response detailing the conversion results
 - Supports conversion into a specific target currency or all available currencies

 ## Technologies Used: